Click on a question to read the answer.

 I am a high school senior and dual-enrolled at Virginia Western.
 How do I apply for CCAP?

-Refer to the 2021 CCAP Checklist with the four steps required to apply for CCAP.
+Refer to the 2022 CCAP Checklist with the four steps required to apply for CCAP.
+The checklist is located at https://virginiawestern.edu/ccap/.
 As a dual-enrolled student at Virginia Western, you have already completed step 1 on the checklist – you submitted the Virginia Western application.
 Do not submit it again.
 When you meet with your Virginia Western New Student Advisor, you will complete a Program/Plan Change form prior to course enrollment which will update your Virginia Western student record.
+To ensure that you meet the CCAP academic placement measures (step 3), submit the Request for Academic Placement Measures Evaluation located at https://www.virginiawestern.edu/ccap/.
+This is a requirement for CCAP consideration and must be submitted by the CCAP deadline of February 1, 2022.

 If I am home-schooled or attend a private school in one of the four localities that permits students to apply to CCAP (Botetourt County, Franklin County, Roanoke County or Salem) and I am a dual-enrolled student at Virginia Western, how do I apply to CCAP?